AngryFrogDev/Dungeon-Brawler/binaries/README.txt

 While crouching and pressing back, mids and lows can be blocked

 CHARACTERS
-- Warrior, Mage, Rogue and Paladin fully playable (not balanced).
+- Warrior, Mage, Rogue and Paladin fully playable.

 PLATE ARMOR: Control st_s2 (bladestorm), it's faster and cancelable into cr_s2 (swordyuken).
-PLATE HELM: Cancel dive kick into jumping light or heavy attack.
+PLATE HELM: Faster dive kick and cancelable into light or heavy attack

 MAGE HAT: Charge st_s1 and get a bigger fireball.
 MAGE CAPE: Can throw two fireballs even if the first one has not disappeared.